capactio/capact/docs/tutorial/content-creation/README.md

                 # It contains the Interface parameters, in our case it is `confluence.install-input`.
                 - name: input-parameters
                 # You need to specify all optional TypeInstances that can be consumed by the workflow.
-                # Later, the user or other workflow can inject own TypeInstance which fulfils schema for this TypeInstance.
+                # Later, the user or other workflow can inject own TypeInstance which fulfills schema for this TypeInstance.
                 # You as a Workflow developer, can refer to them in the `voltron-when` statements.
                 - name: postgresql # Same name as defined under the `additionalInput.typeInstances` property.
                   optional: true